gcc-mirror/gcc/gcc/config/cris/cris.md

    move %1,%0"
   [(set_attr "slottable" "yes,yes,yes,yes,yes,no,no,no,yes,yes,yes,no,yes,no")])

-;; Note that the order of the registers is the reverse of that of the ;; standard pattern "load_multiple".
+;; Note that the memory layout of the registers is the reverse of that ;; of the standard patterns "load_multiple" and "store_multiple".
 (define_insn "*cris_load_multiple"
   [(match_parallel 0 "cris_load_multiple_op"
 		   [(set (match_operand:SI 1 "register_operand" "=r,r")